ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > - #MaxSessions 10

-> Let's enable "PermitRootLogin", to "yes" instead of "prohibit-password".

-> - Ensure that these are confgiured as required  :
+>  Ensure that these are confgiured as required  :

 > - LoginGraceTime 2m
 > - PermitRootLogin yes        # ← changed this from prohibit-password to yes